francescomascari/francescomascari.github.io/_pages/about.md

 I am currently working as a PhD student in Statistics and Computer Science at [Bocconi University](https://www.unibocconi.it/) in Milan.

-The present webpage can be intended as an online version of my CV.
+The present webpage can be intended as an digital version of my CV.
 Feel free to browse it!
+Here is analog version it: [CV](https://github.com/francescomascari/francescomascari.github.io/files/13989599/Mascari_CV_edu.pdf).

 You can contact me at [francesco.mascari@phd.unibocconi.it](mailto:francesco.mascari@phd.unibocconi.it)